 Also, you will have a choice between mono-tube, and two-tube handles.
 Mono-tube handle usually spins which can be interesting when manoeuvring your lightweight luggage for Europe.
-Suitcase with mono-tube handle also looks sleeker.
+The suitcase with a mono-tube handle also looks sleeker.

-However, two-tube handle is more practical if you need to hold some things atop of the suitcase.
-Vera often hangs her laptop bag on the handle, and two-fold handle holds better, and it gives more stability.
+However, the two-tube handle is more practical if you need to hold some things atop the suitcase.
+Vera often hangs her laptop bag on the handle, and the two-fold handle holds better, and it gives more stability.

-Although majority of quality suitcases are durable, they aren’t immune to scratches.
-This is especially case with hard-shell suitcases.
+Although the majority of quality suitcases are durable, they aren’t immune to scratches.
+This is especially a case with hard-shell suitcases.
 Soft-shell suitcases better handle scratches due to their material.

 Some lines of hard-shell suitcases use brushed finishes, so even if scratches happen (and they inevitably will), they are less noticeable.

-When choosing a lightweight luggage for Europe make sure that built-in lock on the suitcase, if it exists, is TSA-approved.
-Majority of suitcases on market have safety TSA-approved locks.
-But it’s better to double check before buying.
+When choosing lightweight luggage for Europe make sure that the built-in lock on the suitcase, if it exists, is TSA-approved.
+The majority of suitcases on the market have safety TSA-approved locks.
+But it’s better to double-check before buying.

 However, if the suitcase doesn’t come with a built-in lock, don’t worry, you can always buy one.
-It’s just that built-in locks look better than once that hang from the side.
+It’s just that built-in locks look better than ones that hang from the side.

-As someone who not only traveled a lot, but who used to live off my suitcase when I used to work on ships, I know my suitcases well.
+As someone who not only travelled a lot but who used to live off my suitcase when I used to work on ships, I know my suitcases well.
 And I have never been cheap when it comes to buying a suitcase.

-The formula is simple, good suitcase isn’t cheap.
+The formula is simple, a good suitcase isn’t cheap.
 However, you need to look for the best value for your money.
 It also pays to look for seasonal discounts.
-You can also secure a good deal on clearance, when the entire line has been discontinued.
+You can also secure a good deal on clearance when the entire line has been discontinued.
 You don’t need to buy the latest design.
-All you need is a good quality lightweight luggage for Europe.
+All you need is good quality lightweight luggage for Europe.

-If you are already investing in suitcase (and as we’ve seen, top quality suitcases aren’t cheap), then at least make sure that manufacturer offers good warranty coverage in case your suitcase breaks or get damaged in any way.
+If you are already investing in a suitcase (and as we’ve seen, top-quality suitcases aren’t cheap), then at least make sure that the manufacturer offers good warranty coverage in case your suitcase breaks or gets damaged in any way.

 |Luggage||Photo||Weight in lbs / kg||Dimensions inch / cm H x W||Type||Price||Our rating|